1 Getting started

 ”.

 Your lab report is due before the start of next week’s lab.
-When you’re finished, save it, and your TA can access it on the Cloud.
+When you’re finished, save it, export it, and upload it to Google Classroom to turn in the assignment.

 # Questions